isabella232/journeys.en/help/using/building-journeys/journeyinterface.md

  ![](../assets/journey41.png)

 Several activities (**Condition**, **Email**, **Push**, **SMS**) allow you to define a fallback action in case of an error or timeout.
-In the activity configurator, check the box: **Add an alternative path in case of a timeout or an error**.
+In the activity configuration pane, check the box: **Add an alternative path in case of a timeout or an error**.
 A second path is added after the activity.
 The timeout duration is defined in the journey's properties (see [The journey's properties](../building-journeys/journeyproperty.md#concept_prq_wqt_52b)).
 For example, if an email takes too long to be sent or is in error, you can decide to send an SMS.

  ![](../assets/journey42.png)